KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 -  Edit request

    -  you can edit the borrowernumber, biblionumber, branch and can add notes.
+If you have added custom ILL statuses you can also edit these.
 -  Confirm request

    -  place the request with a document supply service using a backend such as BLDSS.
 -  Place request with partners

    -  place the request via email with a :ref:`partner library <place-request-with-partners-label>`
+-  Switch provider

+   -  this allows you to move the request to a different provider (backend).
 -  Delete

    -  fully delete the request.
 Details of deleted requests are not retained in Koha.